Technical Reference

 Is composite fencing fire resistant?

-What fence materials are approved for Zone 0 in California?
+What fence materials can support Zone 0 planning in California?

 Need a Fire Resistant Fence?

-We install non-combustible aluminum, steel, and gabion fencing across San Diego, Orange County, and Los Angeles that meets California's strictest fire codes.
-Free compliance assessment.
+We install aluminum, steel, and gabion systems across San Diego, Orange County, and Los Angeles with fire-performance documentation available by product.
+Requirements vary by jurisdiction and AHJ review.

 Get Free Assessment